-5.16.1 - Comments, conclusions and/or recommendations related to General Policy Development (Questions 5.1 to 5.15) N/A
+5.16.1 - Comments, conclusions and/or recommendations related to General Policy Development (Questions 5.1 to 5.15) The state party has endeavored to formulate policies and strategies that implement world heritage policies.

 6. Inventories/Lists/Registers of Cultural and Natural Heritage